 Dial

 These are slightly more confusing.
-When you come to take your meter reading, you should notice several dials.
+You’ll see several dials.
 Each has a hand pointing to a number, or just past it.

 You read the dials themselves from left to right.
 Dials without numbers or hands should be disregarded.